Toowong

 Toowong was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Toowong was found to have a higher cultural diversity than most local markets, with 24.9% of its population speaking a language other than English at home and 35.3% born overseas.
-Christianity is the predominant religion in Toowong, comprising 38.0% of its population.
-Notably, Judaism is overrepresented in Toowong compared to Greater Brisbane, making up 0.2% versus 0.2%.
+Toowong's population was found to be more culturally diverse than most other local markets, with 24.9% speaking a language other than English at home and 35.3% born overseas.
+Christianity was the predominant religion in Toowong, comprising 38.0% of its population.
+Notably, Judaism was overrepresented compared to Greater Brisbane, making up 0.2% of Toowong's population.

 Frequently Asked Questions - Diversity